 - Low rumbling a buzzing noise coming from the middle or back of your car

-- Screeching or squeaking noise coming from the front of your car
+- Screeching or squeaking noise when driving that comes from the front of your car

 - Squeaks creaks or clunks coming from near your wheels

-- Whining noise coming from the front of the car
+- Whining noise while driving coming from the front of the car